 \textbf{(3) Robustness without artificial priors:} Unlike PiBO and ColaBO, which rely on user‐supplied beliefs, CCGBO achieves equal or better performance without external priors.
 The optimization effects of PiBO and ColaBO vary on different benchmarks due to the fact that the prior settings are sometimes good and sometimes bad.
 Moreover, our method outperforms Outlier‐Robust BO even in the noisy setting, since low‐credit observations are naturally downweighted by the counterfactual credit mechanism.

-Our algorithm is plug-and-play, it also achieves good results on other different aquisition functions and high-dimensional problems.
-We put the experiment on other acquisition functions (TS, EI, JES etc.), high-dim problems (25 to 1000 dimension) and ablation study on $M$, $K$, $H$ in Supplementary Materials.
-Due to space limitations, details is provided in Supplementary Materials.
+Our algorithm is plug-and-play, it also achieves good results on other different acquisition functions and high-dimensional problems.
+We put the experiment on other acquisition functions (TS, EI, JES etc.), high-dim problems (25 to 1000 dimensions) and ablation study on $M$, $K$, $H$ in Supplementary Materials.
+Due to space limitations, details are provided in Supplementary Materials.

 Together, these results confirm that CCGBO delivers a general improvement over existing BO techniques, accelerating convergence, reducing cumulative loss, and obviating the need for user-specified priors.
 It should be noted that the time spent on calculating credit is very small compared to the optimization process and can be ignored.